preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 Page Rollup
 ===========================================

-This block can be used for many purposes, for example to rollup new news, Latest news and similar - and for much more regarding pages, not just for News.
+This block can be used for many purposes, for example to rollup new news, tatest news and similar - and for much more regarding pages, not just for news.

 Settings
 *********